United Arab Emirates Safran, a key player in a rapidly-expanding local industry

 Safran actively participates in the development of the country’s military industry and its current transformation to best address regional issues.

-Safran Aerosystems Middle-East Services in Dubai provides maintainance, repair and overhauls (MRO) services to all the equipment on board the aircraft of many Middle Eastern airlines.
-A 4,000 m2 site located in the UAE repairs a wide variety of components, including breathable air controls, seats, evacuation slides, and all HVAC devices etc.
+Safran Aerosystems Middle-East Services in Dubai provides maintainance, repair and overhaul (MRO) services to all the equipment on board the aircraft of many Middle Eastern airlines.
+A 4,000 m2 site located in the UAE repairs a wide variety of components, including breathable air controls, seats, evacuation slides, and all HVAC devices.

 The defense activity in the country is managed by the Safran Representative Office in Abu Dhabi, which has the role of representing Safran and liaising with the governing bodies and representatives of the UAE, with their armed forces, with the French diplomatic representatives and with the entire aeronautics industry and its players.
-A significant proportion of Safran’s defense activities in the United Arab Emirates consists of maintaining and repairing engines from the UAE Mirage 2000-9 aircraft (and also those from Qatar and Egypt); optronics and navigation equipment in service in the country; and the military and civil helicopter fleets.
+A significant proportion of Safran’s defense activities in the United Arab Emirates consists of maintaining and repairing UAE's Mirage 2000-9 engines (and also those from Qatar and Egypt); optronics and navigation equipment in service in the country; and the military and civil helicopter fleets.

 - © Daniel Linares / Safran